Sim Van der Ryn: Early life

-Education
+Simon Herman Van der Rijn was born to a Jewish family in Groningen, Netherlands, on March 12, 1935.
+His family soon fled to the United States, leaving the Netherlands on September 1, 1939, as the Nazi invasion of Poland began.
+The family first arrived in Queens, New York City, then moved to nearby Great Neck, where they changed the spelling of their surname to Van der Ryn.

-He received education at the University of Michigan, Ann Arbor, graduating at the age of 24 with a degree in B.Arch., in 1958.
-During that year he moved to California and joined the UC Berkeley faculty where he became an educator for 35 years.
+Van der Ryn pursued education in architecture at the University of Michigan, graduating at the age of 24 with a B.Arch degree, in 1958.
+During that year he moved to California and joined the UC Berkeley faculty where he taught for 35 years.
 Later in his career, he was listed as a state architect in California and New Mexico.
 Sim also, became a licensed architect where he received a certification by the National Council of Architectural Registration Boards (NCARB).